shivansh090/text2ISL-Model/README.md

+> `(This MLmodel has been integrated in my repo` https://github.com/shivansh090/Neuraxis)
 # Text to Indian Sign Language (ISL) Converter API

 This API converts text into Indian Sign Language (ISL) animations by leveraging natural language processing (NLP) techniques.
 Designed as a translation engine, it interprets and maps text input to 3D ISL animations, creating an accessible and engaging experience for sign language users.